Water Meter Reading

 When is your water meter read?

-Find out when your water meter will be read each month.View Map
+Find out when your water meter will be read.View Map

 Meter Readers Are Identified by What They Wear, Drive, and their Equipment

 Naperville contracts its water meter reading to Alexander’s Meter Reading Services.
 Alexander’s employees wear a yellow vest with the words “Meter Reader” over a blue uniform, carry a handheld meter reader device and probe to read the meter, wear an employee badge with his or her picture on it, and likely drive a truck with Alexander’s logo on it.
-(Newer hires may drive their personal vehicle versus a company car during their probationary period.
-To better identify these individuals, the City is working with Alexander’s to have magnetic ID signs for vehicles provided to those employees.)
+Newer hires may drive their personal vehicle versus a company car during their probationary period.

 Below are images of what water meter readers in Naperville can expect to be wearing, driving, and their equipment.